-Safe Community The plan examiners are a key component for a quality housing stock for Park City.
-They ensure that construction has gone through the proper permitting with planning and that it meets the high standards of Park City's design guidelines.
+Safe The plan examiners are a key component for a quality housing stock for Park City.
+They ensure that construction has gone through the Community proper permitting with planning and that it meets the high standards of Park City's design guidelines.
 The plans examiners are highly qualified and help with inspections, which requires them to be certified by ICC and licensed by the State of Utah.
 This requires a lot of additional training when compared to inspectors in other States.

 Request Rationale

 FY 2019 FY 2019

-Plan/Application Review BUILDING DEPT:SCENARIO 2: (in order of priority)1) Reclassify a current PT office assistant position to FTR2) Create a new Fire Inspector/Plans Examiner Position, includes truck (\$25,000) 3) addition of Associate Building Inspector FTR, includes vehicle (\$25,000)4) Reclassify a code enforcement position to a senior code enforcement position 5) Memberships, Training, Mileage and cell phone budget requests in conjunction with an increase in personnel (\$11,400)TOTAL: \$399,175
+Review BUILDING DEPT:1) Reclassify a current PT office assistant position to FTR2) Create a new Fire Inspector/Plans Examiner Position, includes truck (\$25,000) 3) addition of Associate Building Inspector FTR, includes vehicle (\$25,000)4) Reclassify a code enforcement position to a senior code enforcement position 5) Memberships, Training, Mileage and cell phone budget requests in conjunction with an increase in personnel (\$11,400)TOTAL: \$399,175PLANNING:The Planning Department is requesting re-classification of one Planner II position to a Senior Planner position to meet the growing rate of permitting and PLANNING: Requested position recommended by RT due to est. need and votingBUILDING:1) Reclassify a current PT office assistant position to FTR 2) addition of Associate Building Inspector FTR 3) Memberships,Training, Mileage and cell phone budget requests in conjunction with an increase in personnel, addition of Associate Building Inspector Vehicle (\$28,200)TOTAL: \$221,345

-TOTAL